Independent Living State Grants, Recovery Act (84.398)

 Credentials/Documentation

 The State agency must certify the availability of State funds for matching purposes.
-The match for this program may be in-kind.
+The match for this program may be cash or in-kind.
+OMB Circular No. A-87 applies to this program.
 OMB Circular No. A-87 applies to this program.

-There is no separate application required for this program.
-Agencies are eligible to receive funds for this program under the Recovery Act if they have an approved State Plan for Independent Living.
+There was no separate application required for this program.
+Agencies were eligible to receive funds for this program under the Recovery Act if they had an approved State Plan for Independent Living.
 Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

 This program is excluded from coverage under OMB Circular No. A-102.
 This program is excluded from coverage under OMB Circular No. A-110.
-Eligible agencies in a State with an approved State Plan for Independent Living do not need to submit an application to receive funds for this program under the Recovery Act.
+DSUs in States with an approved State Plan for Independent Living are not required to submit an application to receive funds for this program under the Recovery Act.
 In some States, the approved State Plan for Independent Living may need to be revised or amended to account for the increased funding available under the Recovery Act.
-The Department will provide additional guidance on this issue and expenditures of funds in these instances will be conditioned on the submission of a revised or amended State Plan for Independent Living.
+See discussion of special grant conditions above.

 Award Procedure